-49. Income from verification fees grew substantially between 2007 and 2009, before dropping in 2010 as the JISC decreased the maximum level of advance payment of verification fees payable, to the non-reimbursable level.
+- 49. Table 1 below shows the annual income and expenditure from 2004 until 30 September 2010.
+The operation of JI remains dependent on voluntary contributions from Parties, which form approximately 80 per cent of all income received to date.
+There has been no income from accreditation fees since 2007. - 50.
+Income from verification fees grew substantially between 2007 and 2009, before dropping in 2010 as the JISC decreased the maximum level of advance payment of verification fees payable, to the non-reimbursable level.
 As presented in the JI-MAP for 2010-2011 and noted by the CMP at its fifth session, these fees have been kept aside in a "fee reserve" with a view to building a financial buffer, together with the accumulated carryover of resources from one year to the next, to safeguard JISC activities in times of low income.
-Of the fee reserve of USD 1,592,471 accumulated so far (as at 30 September 2010), approximately 30 per cent may not be spent immediately, as it reflects advance fees that may need to be reimbursed in case the verifications regarding the respective projects are not eventually submitted to the JISC.

-50. From the beginning, the total income has remained consistently below the budget estimated to be required to undertake all the activities planned by the JISC through its approved management plans (e.g. the overall budget planned in the JI-MAP for 2010 is USD 3,423,597).
+Of the fee reserve of USD 1,592,471 accumulated so far (as at 30 September 2010), approximately 30 per cent may not be spent immediately, as it reflects advance fees that may need to be reimbursed in case the verifications regarding the respective projects are not eventually submitted to the JISC. - 51.
+From the beginning, the total income has remained consistently below the budget estimated to be required to undertake all the activities planned by the JISC through its approved management plans (e.g. the overall budget planned in the JI-MAP for 2010 is USD 3,423,597).
 As a result, the activities of the JISC and the secretariat have been restricted in order to save costs where possible.
 Generally speaking, income has not been sufficiently stable to allow the appropriate implementation of planned activities.